-You can get a Chase Freedom cash advance either through an ATM or by going to a Citibank branch and requesting one from a teller; but cash advances are very expensive, thanks to a hefty fee and a high interest rate, both of which apply immediately after the transaction.
+You can get a Chase Freedom cash advance either through an ATM or by going to a Chase branch and requesting one from a teller.
+But cash advances are very expensive, thanks to a hefty fee and a high interest rate, both of which apply immediately after the transaction.
 The Chase Freedom cash advance fee is: Either $10 or 5% of the amount of each transaction, whichever is greater.
 The Chase Freedom cash advance APR is 24.99% (V).
-And that goes for both Chase Freedom and Chase Freedom Flex℠.

 What to know about a Chase Freedom cash advance: